nerdschoolbergen/build-and-deploy/_exercises/exercise_5.md

 ![](./images/app02.png)

 * In `PosterCard.jsx`, print all of this out to the screen in some pretty way.
-* Browse [Materual UI](https://material-ui-next.com/demos/cards/) and find some suitable way to present it all.
+* Browse the [Material UI docs](https://material-ui-next.com/demos/cards/) and find some suitable way to present it all.

 ### List all posters in a grid

 This one is slightly more advanced...

-* Make a copy of `PosterCarousel.jsx` and name it something more fitting like `PosterGrid` or `PosterList` or just `Posters`.
+* Make a copy of `PosterCarousel.jsx` and name it something more fitting like `PosterGrid.jsx` or `PosterList.jsx` or just `Posters.jsx`.
 * You basically want to keep the logic for fetching the API configuration and the most popular movies, but change the `render` method to return a list of `PosterCard` components.
   * In React you can render a list of stuff like this: